-If you bind your projects to Central, you can take advantage of the following features for managing work.
-For more about each of these, see the Central online Help:
+If you bind your projects to Flare Online, you can take advantage of the following features for managing work.
+For more about each of these, see the documentation for Flare Online:

-https://help.madcapsoftware.com/central
+documentation.madcapsoftware.com

 - Tasks These are high-level cards providing information about a particular task. - Checklists These are just what they sound like-detailed checklists with rows and columns, where you can keep track of the progress for the minutiae of your work.